Papalo: Grow A Fantastic Cilantro Substitute

 Although lesser-known, it’s an easy to grow herb that boasts a strong, vibrant flavor.
 It reminds me of a mixture of nasturtium flowers, lime, and our beloved cilantro.
+You’ll love papalo, and you should grow it in your summer garden!

 Good Products for Growing Papalo: